 Address: Louwesweg 1, 1066 EA Amsterdam, Netherlands

-RADION recently showed up on my radar and it really grew on me after a couple of visits.
-Found in the city’s Nieuw West district, RADION sees itself as more than just a nightclub, which is fair, considering that the first time I stopped by there was for lunch.
+RADION recently showed up on my radar, and it grew on me after a couple of visits.
+Found in the city’s Nieuw West district, RADION sees itself as more than just a nightclub, which is fair, considering the first time I stopped there was for lunch.

-I gotta say that the people it attracts are also a cut above.
-Initially intimidated by the younger, artier crowd, I was pleasantly surprised by just how chill the guests are here.
-The staff too are among the most accommodating nightclub workers I’ve ever come across.
+I have to say that the people it attracts are also a cut above.
+Initially intimidated by the younger, artier crowd, I was pleasantly surprised by how chill the guests were here.
+The staff are among the most accommodating nightclub workers I’ve ever encountered.